 Health and safety of residence students, ORS Council, and Housing Services staff is a priority.
-Accident prevention is integral to University operations and procedures, and Housing Services always meets legal standards of the Alberta Occupational Health and Safety legislation.
 Housing Services supports the use of risk mitigation strategies and takes steps to ensure all staff are trained and prepared.

 Event Planning - ORS Council and Housing Services host many events and activities.
 Staff are trained on risk management processes to ensure activities are reasonably safe.
-COVID-19 has resulted in a shift in how events are hosted and safety measures used.
-Please be patient.

 Students living in residence must sign a general waiver to participate in most activities hosted by ORS Council or Housing Services.
 Example low-risk activities include Corn Mazes, bowling, and potlucks.
-Events with moderate to high risk follow a more extensive process: Event plans are evaluated, including consultation and approval by Housing Services, ULethbridge, and
+Events with moderate to high risk follow a more extensive process: Event plans are evaluated, including consultation and approval by Housing Services, ULethbridge, and the Students' Union.
+Additional precautions may be implemented, possibly including: first aid kits, personal protective equipment (PPE), and an eventspecific waiver.
+Example activities include events with travel, ski trips, and aggressive sporting activities.